 Another highlight of Bruges is the former pharmacy, St. John's Hospital.
 This historic building is also now a museum and houses a few spectacular works by Hans Memling, a Flemish primitive and a contemporary of Van Eyck.
 His famous St. Ursula Shrine is the main showpiece.
 In 2020, St. John's Hospital will be exploring the influence Memling continues to have on contemporary art.

-Three exhibitions in picturesque Bruges:
+Two exhibitions in picturesque Bruges: